My Kontrabida Girl

 My Kontrabida Girl (My Antagonist Girl or My Villain Girl) is a 2012 Filipino romantic comedy film written and directed by Jade Castro.
 It stars Rhian Ramos, Aljur Abrenica, Bea Binene and Jake Vargas.
-This movie was produced by GMA Pictures.

 The film's story centers on the life of a famous soap opera antagonist and her funny and heart-warming quest in finding her one true love.

 Plot

 Isabel Reyes (Rhian Ramos) is an infamous soap opera villain in the country.
 Everyone simply loathes Isabel which makes her the most condemned personality in the world of television.

 But by some weird twist of fate, Isabel’s life turns upside down when she encounters a near-death accident.
 The wicked antagonist experiences a sudden change of heart and being the top kontrabida of her soap opera, Isabel couldn’t just deliver her heartlessness and cruelty in front of the camera.
 Her over-the-top villainous persona disappears and she finds herself powerless to kick and slap the lead star.

 Isabel’s show hits a major ratings slump and the network advises her to take a break from work with hopes of reigniting her passion.
 To solve her dilemma, Isabel seeks the help of the biggest kontrabida icon in the country, no less than Ms. Bella Flores.
 She finds her on YouTube and says that for Isabel to get herself back, she needs to find the person who hurt her the most.
 And that person for Isabel is Chris Bernal (Aljur Abrenica).

 Armed with pure wits and sheer determination, Isabel sets off to meet Chris who is still living in the same town where she left him many years back when she was a child.
 As they navigate their way through romance and heartbreak, will it further sabotage Isabel’s career and their chances for a relationship?

 As they rediscover their past, Isabel begins to see Chris in a new light and she unexpectedly finds herself falling in love all over again with the very same guy who broke her heart.
 Will they ever get the right timing to be together?
 Will the Kontrabida girl find the perfect and genuine love she has been wishing for in the arms of Chris?